khoirmuhammad/Auth-CookieBasedStandard/README.md

 # Cookie Based Authentication
 Here we will explain about standard authentication using cookie.
-This project is implemented in ASP NET Core Web API
+This project is implemented in ASP NET Core Web API.
+There are many kind of authorization.
+In this repo, just showing a simple authentication.
+Analogy : We only need to get authorization to enter building and we able to access all resources in all floors and even each room, without limitation

 1. Once we have created a solution / project, open startup / program class (based on service configuration is placed)